metatensor/metatrain/.github/PULL_REQUEST_TEMPLATE/pull_request_new-architecture.md

   - [ ] checking that the checkpoints are properly versionned (see the existing `test_checkpoint.py` in other architectures)
 - [ ] Add maintainers as codeowners in [CODEOWNERS](CODEOWNERS)
-- [ ] Trigger a final GPU test by commenting "cscs-ci run" in the PR.
-Only do this after all other checks are approved and the PR is ready to merge.
+- [ ] Trigger a GPU test by asking a maintainer to comment "cscs-ci run".

 # Reviewer checklist